 What is German Chocolate Frosting?

-German chocolate cake frosting is a light brown, slightly caramelized frosting with shreds of sweetened coconut and chopped pecans throughout it.
-It’s so delicious, and one I'm very familiar with as a number of my family members claimed German chocolate cake as their traditional birthday dessert while I was growing up.
+Homemade German chocolate cake frosting is a light brown, slightly caramelized delicious frosting with shreds of sweetened coconut and chopped pecans throughout it.
+It’s so delicious, and one I’m very familiar with as a number of my family members claimed German chocolate cake as their favorite cake and traditional birthday dessert while I was growing up.

 Believe it or not, making this coconut pecan frosting at home is incredibly easy.
 It’s as simple as spending a few minutes in front of your stove and melting some ingredients together in a pot.
-If you can do that, what’s stopping you?
+It’s perfect for a traditional German chocolate cake.

 How to make the BEST German Chocolate Cake Frosting

-- Cook the frosting: In a saucepan over medium heat, stir and melt together your sugar, milk, butter, and egg yolks until it thickens and turns golden brown.
+1. Cook the coconut frosting: In a medium saucepan over medium heat, stir and melt together your sugar, milk, butter, and egg yolks until it thickens and turns golden brown or a light caramel color.
 This should take about 5 minutes, and you’ll want to make sure to stir constantly so that the egg yolks don’t become scrambled eggs.

-- Add vanilla, coconut, and pecans: Remove the pan from the heat and stir in the remaining ingredients until they are all coated in the sweet, sticky base.
+1. Add vanilla, coconut flakes, and pecans: Remove the pan from the heat and stir in the remaining ingredients until they are all coated in the sweet, sticky base.

 How to store German Chocolate Icing